-Runway edge lights are either white or amber in color.
+Runway edge lights are either white or yellow in color.
 These colors can only be found on a runway, which helps distinguish them from other areas of the movement Area.
 They are used at night and during bad weather conditions to define the runway's borders and to delineate where the edges are located.

 Runway edge lights are white in color for all but the last 2,000 feet of the runway's length.
-For those last 2,000 feet, the color changes from white to amber.
+For those last 2,000 feet, the color changes from white to yellow.
 This change in color informs a runway user that they have 2,000 feet of runway left before reaching the end.

-Threshold Identifier Lights
+Runway Threshold Lights

-Threshold Identifier Lights are red and green in color and are located at both ends (Thresholds) of a runway.
+Runway Threshold Lights are red and green in color and are located at both ends (Thresholds) of a runway.
 They are used to inform a runway user of the beginning or ending point of the runway.
-Threshold Identifier Lights will appear to be red or green, depending on which side of the lights you are viewing them from.
+Runway Threshold Lights will appear to be red or green, depending on which side of the lights you are viewing them from.

-If you are on the runway and are looking toward a threshold (like a plane ready for take-off), the Threshold Identifier Lights would be red and would inform you of where the runway ended in front of you.
+If you are on the runway and are looking toward a threshold (like a plane ready for take-off), the Runway Threshold Lights would be red and would inform you of where the runway ended in front of you.
 However, if you were beyond the end of the runway, looking towards the threshold (like a landing airplane), those same lights would be green and would inform you of where the runway begins.

-Touch Down Zone and Center Line Lighting
+Touchdown Zone and Centerline Lighting